 Every picture tells a story, as they say, but sometimes it takes a clever combination of words and pictures to tell a story quickly, concisely and in an entertaining fashion.

-The best infographics may look like they were simple to create in Photoshop CS6, but designing an effective piece of data visualization is usually anything but.
 We've trawled the web to uncover the very best examples of infographics, to show you just how it should be done.
 Some are funny, some more serious, and all are inspiring examples of the art.

 - Check out these great tools to create infographics